 Ever since we created our butterfly garden Minnie has been convinced that there are fairies living amongst the flowers!
 She loves searching for them, but lately she's become a little concerned that they have no real shelter from the rain!

 So we thought we'd better create some mini shelters, & came up with these Fairy Toadstools!

-Using plastic picnic bowls which we recently bought from Asda (80p for 4) Minnie set about creating our toadstools.
-She decorated a bowl with circular prints using half a carrot dipped in white acrylic paint, & on another bowl Minnie & I drew a few circles, & Minnie filled them in using a paintrush.
+Using plastic picnic bowls (picked up from Asda) Minnie set about creating our toadstools.
+She decorated a bowl with circular prints using half a carrot dipped in white acrylic paint, & on another bowl Minnie & I drew a few circles, & Minnie filled them in using a paintbrush.
 (Great for practicing hand eye co-ordination & fine motor skills.)